Richardaeld/Eldridge_Music/README.md

 + GitHub houses the [master branch](https://github.com/Richardaeld/Eldridge_Music).

 ## Scalability
-+ add different instrument music book types -- create a column for each
++ Different instrument music books could be added To expand the shop further.
+    + These new instrument books could be added to the apps navbar next to piano books or use the categories within piano books to be selectors.
-+ add a 'special' to the index page as a way to tempt users to make an additional purchase
++ The index page could feature a special that is a small contianer with a captioned image to help entice users to make a unexpected purchase.
-+ allow picutures to be clickable
++ Allow images to show a larger image (in a modal) if clicked.
-+ add a warning for superusers when they click the delete merchandise button
++ Add a warning modal for superusers when they click the delete merchandise button

 # Technology and Languages
 + HTML - Skeleton frame of the application.